Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 - Unauthenticated authentication
 - Name/Password authentication

-To use an anonymous authentication, no arguments are required.
-To use either unauthenticated authentication or name/password authentication, `name` and `password` fields can be passed.
+To use an anonymous authentication, no arguments are passed.
+To use either unauthenticated authentication or name/password authentication, `name` and `password` arguments can be passed.

+According to LDAP rules, no other requests can be send when a bind operation is in progress, so this method is synchronous.
+While other methods can be called concurrently, an attempt to do so with bind method will result in blocking await.

-It returns a promise that resolves into a value of `BindResponse` type.
+It returns an object of `BindResponse` type.
 It has all usual components of LDAP Result: `result-code`, `matched-DN`, `error-message` attributes and an additional attribute `server-sasl-creds`.